Vow to Act

 4. We will hold ourselves accountable by setting deadlines and publicly reporting on our progress.

-• For the next five years, we will produce an annual report outlining the Government Department's actions relating to the commitments listed above.
+• We will produce regular reports outlining the Government Department's actions relating to the commitments listed above.

 • We will publicly report on our progress.